The ObjectDB Doctor tool provides two related services:

 - Network or I/O failure when copying, moving or transferring a database file.

 - Transferring a database file over FTP in ASCII mode (BINARY mode should be used).

 - Deleting an ObjectDB database recovery file or recording directory if it exists, or copying, moving or transferring an ObjectDB database file without its recovery file or recording directory.

-- Power failure when the database is being updated - if recovery file is disabled.
+- Power failure when the database is being updated - if the recovery file is disabled.

 - Using the database file simultaneously by two instances of the ObjectDB engine (not using one server process), thus bypassing ObjectDB internal file lock protection.